cthoyt/cthoyt.github.io/_posts/2021-08-17-self-organization.md

 - [official blog](https://www.wikidata.org/wiki/Property:P1581) - one or more blog written for the researcher.
 It happens that my blog and personal site are on the same page.

+I'd highly suggest doing all of these before moving on to the next few sections, which have quite a few bells and whistles.

 Affiliations:

 - [educated at](https://www.wikidata.org/wiki/Property:P69) - links a person to the institutions at which they earned